QiLi111/freehand-ultrasound-co/README.md

 ```

 ## Data
-The data set used in this repository is sampled from the original data set used in the paper, and will be updated upon publication.
+The data set in this repository is sampled from the original data set used in the paper, for your reference.
+The complete data set is available [here](https://zenodo.org/doi/10.5281/zenodo.11178508), associated with the MICCAI Challenge 2024.
+We have reorganised the data set to provide a clearer data structure.
+For more information, please visit the [Challenge website](https://github-pages.ucl.ac.uk/tus-rec-challenge/).

 The example data set is stored in a `.h5` file, including train (6 scans), val (2 scans), and test (2 scans) sets.
 The indices of samped scans are indicated by `.json` files.
 The following shows the data structure.
 ```